developnikita/lux-test-task/README.md

 ## Project structure

-1. DataConsumer
-WPF project whitch get data from MQTT broker
+1. DataConsumer: WPF project whitch get data from MQTT broker
-2. DataProducer
-Console app whitch read data from xlsx file and send it by mqtt protocol to broker
+2. DataProducer: Console app whitch read data from xlsx file and send it by mqtt protocol to broker
-3. Common
-Library whitch contains publish, subscribe and read interface
+3. Common: Library whitch contains publish, subscribe and read interface
-4. Test
-A project with tests
+4. Test: A project with tests

 ## Installation